MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 codePush.checkForUpdate(deploymentKey: String = null, handleBinaryVersionMismatchCallback: (update: RemotePackage) => void): Promise<RemotePackage>;
 ```

 Queries the CodePush service to see whether the configured app deployment has an update available.
-By default, it will use the deployment key that is configured in your **Info.plist** file (iOS), or **MainActivity.java** file (Android), but you can override that by specifying a value via the optional `deploymentKey` parameter.
+By default, it will use the deployment key that's configured in your **Info.plist** file (iOS), or **MainActivity.java** file (Android), but you can override that by specifying a value via the optional `deploymentKey` parameter.
 This can be useful when you want to dynamically "redirect" a user to a specific deployment, such as allowing "early access" via an easter egg or a user setting switch.

 Second optional parameter `handleBinaryVersionMismatchCallback` is an optional callback function that can be used to notify user if there are any binary update.
 For example, consider a use-case where currently installed binary version is 1.0.1 with a label (code push label) v1.
 Later native code was changed in the dev cycle and the binary version was updated to 1.0.2.
 When a codepush update check is triggered, we ignore updates having binary version mismatch (because the update isn't targeting to the binary version of currently installed app).
 In this case, installed app (1.0.1) will ignore the update targeting version 1.0.2.
 You can use `handleBinaryVersionMismatchCallback` to provide a hook to handle such situations.